OfficeDev/office-js-docs-pr/docs/outlook/online-meeting.md

 > [!NOTE]
 > This feature is only supported in [preview](../reference/objectmodel/preview-requirement-set/outlook-requirement-set-preview.md) on Android with an Office 365 subscription.

-## Scenario: Online-meeting provider

-In this section, you'll learn how to set up your Outlook mobile add-in to enable users to organize and join a meeting using your online-meeting service.
+In this article, you'll learn how to set up your Outlook mobile add-in to enable users to organize and join a meeting using your online-meeting service.
 Throughout this article, we'll be using a fictional online-meeting service provider, "Contoso".

-### Configure the manifest
+## Configure the manifest

 To enable users to create online meetings with your add-in, you must configure the `MobileOnlineMeetingCommandSurface` extension point in the manifest under the parent element `MobileFormFactor`.
 Other form factors are not supported.